worldbank/wb-reproducible-research-repository/reproducibility_reviewer_protocol.md

 # PRWP Reproducibility Protocol

 This protocol outlines the step-by-step process for verifying the reproducibility of research packages submitted to the World Bank’s PRWP verification team.
-It ensures that research findings can be independently replicated using the provided code, data, and instructions.
-The protocol covers the entire workflow—from receiving submissions, verifying completeness and data access, running the package in a clean environment, tracking changes with version control, and checking consistency with the original manuscript, to publishing the final reproducibility package.
+It ensures that research findings can be independently reproduced using the provided code, data, and instructions.
+The protocol covers the entire workflow—from receiving submissions, verifying completeness including data access and documentation, running the package in a clean environment, tracking changes with version control, and checking consistency with the original manuscript, to publishing the final reproducibility package.

 ## 1. Receive submission

-- Submissions come in through MS Form.
+- Submissions come in through the [submission form](https://survey.wb.surveycto.com/collect/prwp_reproducibility?caseid=).
-- **Power Automate** sends an automatic reply to the authors, indicating feedback will be provided within two days.
+- **Power Automate** sends an automatic reply to the authors, indicating a confirmation will be provided within two days.
 - **Project coordinator**:
   - Log new submissions in the GitHub project.
-  - Open an issue with the format **ID: TYPE_ISO_YEAR_NUMBER** (e.g., RR_NGA_2024_213).
+  - Open an issue with the format **ID: TYPE_LOCATION_YEAR_NUMBER** (e.g., RR_NGA_2024_213).
   - Types options are the following.
     - **PP**: published paper.
     - **RR**: Policy Research Working Paper.
     - **FR**: Flagships and reports (this category includes databases so far).
-  - Assign the reviewer, download the files, and store them in the designated folder (onedrive named after ID)
+  - Assign the reviewer, download the files, and store them in the designated folder (internal SharePoint named after the review ID)

 ## 2.a Verify completeness

 - Reviewer verifies the package includes all components as per the checklist [here](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/reproducibility_package_checklist.md):
   - [ ] Code files going from original data to the results in the paper (and ideally nothing else).
-  - [ ] The data files required for analysis.
+  - [ ] The raw data files required for analysis.
   - [ ] The raw outputs.
   - [ ] A README file that explains how to run the package and explains data sources and any access restrictions.
 It's also okay if data details are provided in a separate data availability statement.
   - [ ] A link to the manuscript (if already published) or the manuscript itself.
   - [ ] Make note of any missing components (even if they do not affect the running of the package).
   - [ ] If the package has no README and no information on the data, it gets returned to the author.
-If there is no main script, but the README is clear, we can work with that, but ideally, it would contain a main script.
+If there is no main script, but the README is clear, we can work with that; but ideally, it would contain a main script.

 ## 2.b Verify data access

-- [ ] Verify the status of the data: is it public, is it private, is it public but can't be reshared?
+- [ ] Verify the status of the data: is it public, is it private, or is it public but can't be redistributed?
   - If the data cannot be directly included in the package (private, confidential, or public but not allowed to be republished), verify that the data is accessible by following instructions in the README or data availability statement.
-- [ ] Verify that the instructions for data access are sufficiently clear.
+- [ ] Verify that data provenance information is complete.
+This should include:
+  - Dataset name
+  - Date it was accessed.
+Month, year is enough.
+  - If the data is accessible in a website, it should have a data URL where it can be downloaded.
+  - If the data is restricted, the data information should include how it was accessed and how other users could access the data.
-- [ ] Verify that any datasets published directly to the repository do not contain any identifying information.
+- [ ] Verify that any datasets that will be published directly to the repository do not contain any identifying information.

-- [ ] Mer / Luise will start the metadata, to verify that we have everything we need for the publication of the package, mostly in terms of clarity in the data sources.
+- [ ] Initiate the entry in the metadata editor and verify that we have everything we need for the publication of the package, especially in terms of clarity in the data sources.
+- [ ] If the package has not enough information on the data, ask the authors for all missing information.

-## 3. Start Clean Environment
+## 3. Start a clean programming environment

 - [ ] Start with clean environments to avoid dependency conflicts.
 Follow these instructions:
   - **Stata:** [Link to instructions](https://worldbank.github.io/wb-reproducible-research-repository/resources/environment-instructions/stata.html)
   - **R:** [Link to instructions](https://worldbank.github.io/wb-reproducible-research-repository/resources/environment-instructions/R.html)
   - **Python:** [Link to instructions](https://worldbank.github.io/wb-reproducible-research-repository/resources/environment-instructions/python.html)

 ## 4. Version control with Git

-- [ ] To see the differences between the author's package and our packages across multiple runs, it is useful to create a Git repository.
+- To see the differences between the author's package and our packages across multiple runs, create a Git repository.
 - [ ] Open GitHub Desktop and create a new repository in the location of the package.
 - [ ] Add the `.gitignore` file to avoid tracking all the files.
 You can use [this template](https://github.com/worldbank/DIME-LaTeX-Templates/blob/master/.gitignore), but you might need to adapt it.
 - [ ] Commit the initial package sent by the authors.
-- [ ] Important: We only use GitHub Desktop for this process; we won't publish this EVER on GitHub.com.
+- [ ] Important: We only a local repository for this process, we won't publish this **ever** on GitHub.com.

 This will help you see if the outputs are changing after you run the code.

 ## 5. Run the package

-- [ ] Before starting the run of the package delete the author's outputs and the intermediate data.
-To make sure the code goes from raw data to analysis results, and all outputs are created by the code.
-Sometimes there are xlsx files the authors used to create figures, make sure this is explained in the README, in which case you wouldn't delete this file.
+- [ ] Before starting the run of the package, delete the author's outputs and the intermediate data.
+This makes sure the code goes from raw data to analysis results, and all outputs are created by the code.
+If there are files the authors used to create figures (for example: Excel files where code results are manually transformed into figures), make sure this is explained in the README, in which case you wouldn't delete this file.
 - [ ] Check if it runs from start to finish by only changing the top-level directory.
 - [ ] Document any lines that needed modifications to run the package.
-- [ ] Troubleshoot if the package does not run, often due to missing dependencies.
+- [ ] Troubleshoot if the package does not run.
+Keep in mind this is often due to missing dependencies.
 - [ ] Commit to the Git repo as `first-run`

 **Document these critical aspects as you prepare and run the package:**

 #### 1. Dependencies
 - [ ] **List all Dependencies**: Record all libraries, packages, and other dependencies necessary for the package.
-This will be saved in the ado folder (Stata), requirements.txt (Python) or renv.lock (R).
+This will be saved in the ado folder (Stata), `environment.yml` (Python) or `renv.lock` (R).

 #### 2. Changes Made
 - [ ] **Detail all Changes Made**: Note any changes made to get the package to run properly, including installation of packages, path modifications, or minor code adjustments.
 These changes should be documented on the GitHub issue.